sklintyg/devops/caddy.md

-# Use caddy instead of nginx
+# Use Caddy instead of nginx

 Alternative to nginx for windows users is to use caddy